Home

 Audio Interaction Design

-of the intended material that is supposed to be thrown inside that chute.
-It will be followed by the
+I created the audio interaction with positive reinforcement concept.
+No matter what material they throw in the plastic or aluminium chutes, arcadia will play the audio of the intended material that is supposed to be thrown inside that chute.
+It will be followed by the decision audio, correct or incorrect.

-To go with the arcade machine theme, I choose the 8 bit retro video game sound effects to add delight to
+To go with the arcade machine theme, I choose the 8 bit retro video game sound effects to add delight to the expeirence.

 And we started building